pyapp-org/pae.redis/README.rst

    :target: https://github.com/ambv/black
       :alt: Once you go Black...

+This extension provides a `Redis` client factory to allow configuration to be configured via pyApp settings.

+The extension also provides checks to confirm the settings are correct and that the application is able to connect to the redis instance.

 Installation
 ============

 Install using *pip*::

-    pip install pae.redis
+    pip install pyapp-redis

 Install using *pipenv*::

-    pipenv install pae.redis
+    pipenv install pyapp-redis

 Add `pae.redis` into the `EXT` list in your applications `default_settings.py`.

 Add the `REDIS` block into your runtime settings file::